-Edward Elgar (2 June 1857 — 23 February 1934) was a British composer, born near Worcester in 1857.
-He is known a number of pieces, including the Enigma Variations, the Pomp And Circumstance Marches (five), and Cello Concerto.
-His musical style, unlike his contemporaries on the British music scene, was not influenced by Folk music, but more on Continental influences, including Handel, and French composers, including Berlioz, Saint-Saens and Delibes, the last which proved to be a major influence on his music.
+Sir Edward Elgar (2 June 1857 — 23 February 1934) was a British composer, born near Worcester in 1857.
+He is known for a number of pieces, including the Enigma Variations, the Pomp and Circumstance marches (five), and Cello Concerto in E minor.
+His musical style, unlike his contemporaries on the British music scene, was not influenced by folk music, but more on Continental influences, including George Frederic Handel, and French composers, including Hector Berlioz, Camille Saint Saens, and Leo Delibes, the last of whom proved to be a major influence on his music.

-As something of a side note, he was an avid cryptography buff and left behind a cypher which remains unbroken to this day.
+As something of a side note, he was an avid cryptography buff and left behind a cipher which remains unbroken to this day.

 Tropes present in Elgar's life and works:

-- The Edwardian Era: A lot of Elgarís work is associated with the era, and Elgar was most active during the era.
+- The Edwardian Era: A lot of Elgar’s work is associated with the time period, and he was most active during this era.

-- Likes Older Women: Elgarís wife, Alice was in her mid-30s when she met Elgar, and nine years older than her husband.
+- Likes Older Women: Elgar’s wife, Alice was in her mid-30s when she met Elgar, and nine years older than her husband.